atleast14possums/MolecularDynamics/README.md

 This can be done easily with the XTC conversion.py script as well.

 tprgen2 can generate and execute a series of .tpr files for gromacs for a user defined temperature range and step.

+Histogram will generate and analyze histograms made from gromacs .xvg files and calculate heat capacity using WHAM and the Multiple Histogram Method from Swendsen and Ferrenberg (1989)